WHY FUTURE SEARCH?

 Focus on the Past

-Focus on Present, External Trends
+Focus on the Present — External Trends

 DAY 2 Morning

-Focus on Present
+Focus on the Present — Honest Assessment

 DAY 2 Afternoon